WinVector/data_algebra/Examples/WindowFunctions/WindowFunctions.md

-The [data_algebra](https://github.com/WinVector/data_algebra) provides a simplified (though verbose) unified interface to Pandas and SQL windows functions.
+The [data_algebra](https://github.com/WinVector/data_algebra) provides a simplified (though verbose) unified interface to Pandas and SQL data transforms, including windows functions.

 Let's work an example.
 First bring in our packages.